S-am-ir/ai-resume-matcher/README.md

-# Anti-Berojgar 🎯
+# Resume-matching-with-tailoring-and-job-tracking-system

 **AI-powered job application tracker that tailors your resume and automatically tracks applications via Gmail.**

 Anti-Berojgar (Hindi for "Unemployed") is an intelligent job search assistant that:
-- ✨ Tailors your resume to each job description using AI
+-  Tailors your resume to each job description using AI
-- 🎯 Evaluates job-resume matching before you apply
+-  Evaluates job-resume matching before you apply
-- 📧 Automatically tracks application responses from Gmail
+-  Automatically tracks application responses from Gmail
-- ⏰ Updates statuses based on email responses AND time elapsed
+-  Updates statuses based on email responses AND time elapsed
-- 🔄 Runs hourly automated tracking via GitHub Actions
+-  Runs hourly automated tracking via GitHub Actions

 ---